-Medicare Part D plans, which are administered by private insurers, pay part or all of the cost of approved prescription drugs up to an annual limit.
-These plans may either provide free-standing prescription drug coverage plans (to supplement the coverage of Medicare recipients enrolled in Parts A and B), or be included within the Medicare Advantage Plans under Medicare Part C. For either type of plan, recipients may have to pay a monthly premium, an annual deductible, and copayments or co-insurance.
+Part D plans (all administered by private companies) pay part or all of the cost of approved prescription drugs, up to an annual limit.
+These plans may either provide separate prescription drug coverage to supplement Parts A and B, or be part of Medicare Advantage plans under Part C. For either type of plan, recipients may have to pay a monthly premium, an annual deductible, and copayments or co-insurance.76

-As with Medicare Part B, it is important that recipients enroll in the plan when they first become eligible; persons who enroll later must pay a monthly late-enrollment penalty equal to 1% of the monthly premium for every full month that they were eligible to join a Part D plan but did not.
-This higher premium is charged as long as the recipient has a Part D plan.
+As in Part B, it is important that recipients enroll when they first become eligible.
+Those enrolling later must pay a monthly lateenrollment penalty of roughly 1% of the monthly premium for every month that they were eligible to join a Part D plan but did not.
+This higher premium is charged for as long as the recipient has a Part D plan.77 Recipients can enroll when they become eligible for Medicare, and can join, switch, or drop a Part D plan between October 15 and December 7 each year.78